-Society isn’t more racist than it was before, like they say it is.
+Society isn’t more racist than it was before like they say it is.

 The world isn’t an innately horrible and racist place that’s out to keep you down like they imply it is.

 Until we work to expel this damning narrative, true racism can never be found and extinguished.
 You’re given the same rights as every individual born in America and the same goes for those in the western world.
-Use them, exercise them – and if you find racism directly impeding your path to success, we’ll all stand by you in helping to eradicate the backwards ideology blocking your way.
+Use them, exercise them – and if you find racism directly impeding your path to success, we’ll all stand by you in helping to eradicate the backward ideology blocking your way.